 The first scenario is the baseline forecast generated from a three-stage regression model of the U.S. economy.
 The first-stage of the model relates economic policy variables to subsequent outcomes in the real economy.
 It simultaneously allows for the impact of economic outcomes to influence subsequent policy responses.
 Bayesian simulation with hierarchical prior selection is used to estimate the first-stage macroeconomic relationships.
 Each forecast from a first-stage simulation is then used in both a second-stage system of dynamic equations describing the financial sector and a third-stage system of dynamic equations describing the housing sector.
 The resulting means of the simulated forecasts define the macroeconomic outlook for this scenario.

-The second scenario, referred to as the "consensus outlook," is based on the median of forecasted macroeconomic variables published by various public and private sector sources (see full list of sources in the tables below).
+The second scenario, referred to as the "median outlook," is based on the median of forecasted macroeconomic variables published by various public and private sector sources (see full list of sources in the tables below).

 Reduced form equations of forest products consumption, production, and prices are estimated and used to generate conditional forecasts.